higginbg/ncm-inc/site/content/contact/_index.md

 ---
 title: Contact
+description: Like our work?
+We'd love to get in touch with you to schedule a consultation!
-heading: "Let's get in touch."
+heading: Let's get in touch.
-intro_text: "Like our work?
-We’d love to get in touch with you to schedule a consultation!"
+intro_text: Like our work?
+We'd love to get in touch with you to schedule a consultation!
 contact_entries:
   - heading: Phone
     text: "[+1 (971) 336-2341](tel:+1971-336-2341)"